zoyander/saiams/public/docs/01_overview.md

 ### Moderator

 A member of your crew who controls the pace of the performance.
-The Intrapology software handles displaying current dialogue to performers, and collecting audience input.
+Intrinsink handles displaying current dialogue to performers, and collecting audience input.
 However, the software needs [input from the moderator](#performance-controls) to know when to advance to the next line of the script.

 ### Actors